alex-james-vukovity/react-file-structure/README.md

 ## Two Things You Ought To Know First

-**1. Opinionated -** The point of this guide is not to have to debate file structures with your team.
-Since there is no "right" file structure like there is no "right" code formatting style, there is always going to be debates what file structure works best.
+**1. Opinionated -** Since there is no "right" file structure, there is always going to be debates what file structure works best.
+That said, if you're ooking for an opinionated guide to React conventions, and application structure, step right in.
+This style guide presents preferred conventions and, as importantly, explains why.
 For that reason the goal of this guide is to eliminate any potential debates when it comes to file structures.
-Similarly how Prettier with its default configuration is meant to elimiinate any potential code formatting style debates.
+Remember there is no magic bullet for this or a general recipe which fits for all projects.

 **2. Focus -** This guide does not focus on file structure of React component libraries, although most of the practices mentioned here are applicable.
-Instead, it focuses on API-facing CRUD (Create, Read, Update, Delete) React apps that deal with data fetching, authentication, client and server states, etc.
+Instead, it focuses on API-facing medium to large CRUD (Create, Read, Update, Delete) React apps that deal with data fetching, authentication, client and server states, etc.
+The goal of this article is to help developers by proposing a scalable and maintainable structure.

 <br/><br/>